Yvonneamg/SQL_DATA_CLEANING_WORLD_TECH_LAYOFF/README.md

 - Import the file from tables, `Table Data Import Wizard`.
 Import the csv file as it is.
 - Create a staging table to preserve the initial table data as it is.
   - Step 1: Remove Duplicates if any: Using CTEs(Common Table Expressions) and windows functions like `rownum()`, identify duplicates and remove them.
-  - Step 2: Standardize the dataset by removing any beginning or trailing spaces, ensure consitency of names, deal with any multiple versions of any datusing `update`,`set,`where`,`trim` among others.
+  - Step 2: Standardize the dataset by removing any beginning or trailing spaces, ensure consitency of names, deal with any multiple versions of any datusing `update`,`set`,`where`,`trim` among others.